Emily Skinner (actress, born 1970): Biography

-Skinner's role as one half of a pair of Siamese twins in Side Show earned her critical acclaim and a Tony Award nomination shared with co-star Alice Ripley.
+Skinner's role as one half of a pair of conjoined twins in Side Show earned her critical acclaim and a Tony Award nomination shared with co-star Alice Ripley.
 It was the first time in Tony history that two performers were co-nominated as a team for the Best Actress award.
 Variety noted that "If Ripley and Skinner should win, it would be the first time since 1975 that a pair of actors shared a single Tony.
 That year John Kani and Winston Ntshona, two South African actors, won a nod for the Athol Fugard double bill Sizwe Banzi Is Dead and The Island."
 (Other joint nominations for the Tony include Donal Donnelly and Patrick Bedford for Philadelphia, Here I Come! in 1966; the children playing the seven Von Trapp children were nominated for best featured actress in a musical in 1960.)

 Skinner has appeared Off-Broadway in numerous productions and workshops at The WPA Theater, Playwrights Horizons, Roundabout Theatre, Manhattan Theater Club, and the York Theatre.
 She was nominated for a 2017 Drama Desk Award, Outstanding Featured Actress in a Play, for her portrayal of Rosemary in Picnic with The Transport Group.

 She has directed and performed in a number of concerts in the "Broadway By the Year" series at the Town Hall in New York City.
 For example, in June 2003 she appeared in Broadway By the Year 1925; in March 2013 she was in The Broadway Musicals of 1961; and in February 2015, she performed in The Broadway Musicals of 1916–1940.

 She sang the roles of Andrea/Archangel Michael at Carnegie Hall in the American premiere of Jerry Springer: The Opera (with Harvey Keitel) in 2008.